surendra-chappidi/CCA175_Preparation/Readme.txt

 Spark and Hadoop Developer CCA Exam Prep

 Data Ingest
+——————

 The skills to transfer data between external systems and your cluster.
 This includes the following:

-Import data from a MySQL database into HDFS using Sqoop
+1. Import data from a MySQL database into HDFS using Sqoop
+2. Export data to a MySQL database from HDFS using Sqoop
+3. Change the delimiter and file format of data during import using Sqoop
+4. Ingest real-time and near-real time (NRT) streaming data into HDFS using Flume
+5. Load data into and out of HDFS using the Hadoop File System (FS) commands